morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 ### CodePipeline - Stage actions

-#### Parallel and sequential actions
+#### Action group, parallel and sequential actions

+In the console, you can specify a serial sequence for an action by choosing **Add action group** at the level in the stage where you want it to run, or you can specify a parallel sequence by choosing **Add action**. *Action group* refers to a run order of one or more actions at the same level.

 Parallel actions are in the same action groups.

 Sequential action are in different action groups.

 Only all the parallel action completed, then CodePipeline will start to start the next action groups.